business days guide

 What are business days?

-Shipping carriers, banks, and B2B payment terms often use business days because their operations run on weekday schedules.
-A promise of five business days for delivery means five weekdays in the carrier’s definition, not five calendar days.
+Banks, carriers, and B2B SLAs often use business days because operations run on weekday schedules.
+Five business days from Monday is the following Monday—not the following Saturday.

-On DateToolsHQ, the Business Days Calculator and Working Days Calculator exclude weekends by default.
-Some tools let you exclude sample holiday lists.
-Country and year summary pages show simplified national holiday totals for planning.
+On DateToolsHQ, the Business Days Calculator and Working Days Calculator skip weekends by default.
+Business Time tools can optionally exclude a sample US federal holiday list.
+Country and year pages show simplified national totals for planning.

 Examples